bcampbell/ukpr/README.md

     http://<host>:<port>/<source>/

-where source is (currently) one of:
+where source is one of the scrapers.
+You can get a list using:

-    tesco
-    72point
+    ./ukpr -l

 Clients can send a last-event-id header to access archived press releases.
 eg: